ThomasSmyth/setlist.fm-attended-map/README.md

-# personal-setlist.fm-map
+# Personal setlist.fm event mapper

-Map attended sets for a user
+Map attended sets for a user, currently only supports mapping the city of the event.